 The Historical Screener will calculate returns from the above selected screener date to this date.

 After selecting the date click the Confirm button to start the historical screen.

-That is all you have to do to screen past results.
+That is all you have to do to back test or screen past results.

 If there is No Data